fullmetalbrackets/blog/src/pages/blog/setting-up-plex-in-docker.md

 Though Plex has an <a href="https://hub.docker.com/r/plexinc/pms-docker" target="_blank">official Docker image</a>, I highly suggest you instead use the <a href="https://hub.docker.com/r/linuxserver/plex" target="_blank">Linuxserver image</a>, which is built and maintained by the <a href="https://www.linuxserver.io" target="_blank">Linuxserver community</a>.
 I run the Linuxserver image of Plex without issue, and it seems that is also the case with most self-hosters.

-Here is an example Docker-Compose file to setup Plex:
+Here is an example `docker-compose.yml` file to setup Plex:

 ```yaml
 ---